Therefore, brethren, stand fast, and hold the traditions which ye have been taught, whether by word, or our epistle. Thessalonians 2:15

 The Orthodox Church was founded by our Lord and God and Savior Jesus Christ on the Day of Pentecost as He gave the Holy Spirit to His disciples.
 We keep the faith of these Apostles without addition or subtraction.
 We always have and we always will.
 Our most essential beliefs are laid out in our Creed, which the Church adopted at the Councils of Nicaea and Constantinople in the fourth century.
 The Orthodox Church around the world has approximately a quarter of a billion members.

 St. Gregory the Great Orthodox Church welcomes visitors at all of our services and other events.
-We are finally able to worship in our new home at 13407 Roxbury Rd, Silver Spring, MD!
+In 2017 we moved to our new home at 13407 Roxbury Rd, Silver Spring, MD.
+Note that Roxbury Rd is a gravel road; we are at the end of the road on the left.
+In the future we hope to have an entrance to our property on Randolph Rd.

 Our congregation began in 1996, meeting in the chapel of Ss.
 Peter & Paul Orthodox Church (which at that time was located in Bethesda, MD).
 We later rented space from a Methodist Church in DC for a number of years before buying a large row house which had been converted into a church in Columbia Heights.
 In time we outgrew the space, and parking became impossible as the neighborhood became ‘gentrified,’ leading us to search for a new home with room to grow.